LukeGrahamLandry/franca/examples/gpu/maze_game/README.md

 - farm
   - positions use Vec2 and pass_action be a local
   - icon for crow and drought
-- better error messages (show line number) for load_text
 - same in game hot reloading inspect thing with the visual editor.fr
 - cli arg for world map. i like the idea of people being able to share levels.
-- don't make the app textures early, only on first load
 - for the ones that tick it could be cool to have them tick while you're away because theres often a faster way to simulate a bunch of ticks at once (life,stackie)
 - push_as_tls to hide cli args from the apps
 - chess repitition draw won't work when suspend because it's not in fen
-- instead of each app type needing to deal with unlockable door, have one that points at a link=xxx with different condition.
 - comptime validate that map.fr init data parses (ex. chess fen, life pattern)
 - the objects_to_world MAP ERROR checks should be shown in game when using inspect terminal. and should have option to fail compilation can run that in ci.